intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 [Source](https://www.slideshare.net/GerkeMaxPreussner/east-coast-devcon-2014-game-programming-in-ue4-game-framework)

-If you are a programmer, when you go through `Stack.h`, `ScriptCore.cpp`, `UnrealTypes.h`, `CodeGenerator.h` and `Object.h` in source code, you can see the legacy comments in the code that implies reflection types are actually sharing tech debts from old Unreal Engine 3 code.

 ## Meet the magic called "bytecode"!

-First of all, I want you, dear reader, to understand programming languages has "back-ends" and "front-ends".
+Programming languages has "back-ends" and "front-ends".
 Front-end, in this context, refers to user-facing side of the language.
 You can think of a programming language's syntax, rules and grammar when I say front-end.
 Meanwhile, back-end refers to the abstract machine that runs the actual logic that your code is compiled into.

-Blueprints, as we mentioned above, is running on a very old abstract machine that we call "virtual machine" that is written around late 1990s by Tim Sweeney himself.
+Blueprints, as we mentioned above, is running on a very old abstract machine that we call "virtual machine" that is written around 1998 by Tim Sweeney himself.

 Unreal's script solutions, until Verse is announced, always ran on the same virtual machine, but in different forms.
 Based on a tweet by Tim Sweeney, first Unreal had a Visual Basic style of syntax, then it evolved into a C-like language with operator overloads and such, and in the end, after Epic decided to kill UnrealScript, it became a visual scripting system.

-The operations Blueprints virtual machine can execute is called ***bytecode***.
-A bytecode defines an execution that a virtual machine can execute.
+The instructions Blueprints virtual machine can execute is called ***bytecode***.
+A bytecode is an operation that a virtual machine can execute.
 Blueprints VM can call functions, set values to each other, can jump into different paths of code (i.e. the Branch node), can run recursive code (loops) and do many other esoteric stuff that you don't need to know.

 A compiler is responsible of compiling the user facing format into bytecode that virtual machine can run.
 Blueprints compiler, reads all of your nodes that you placed into graph and converts them into bytecode.

 Some other languages, like C++, Rust and Erlang compile into machine code rather than bytecode.
 This makes them faster to run, because, essentially, a virtual machine is a code that is written in an already existing language that "acts like" CPU.
 Just like virtual machines, our CPUs also has predefined instructions that they can run.
-But since they directly run on hardware, it's way more faster than evaluating bytecode in a programming language's boundaries.
+But since they directly run on hardware, it's way more faster than evaluating bytecode in a different programming language's boundaries.

 So why we are using bytecode then, instead of compiling Blueprints into machine code?
 Because it's not that easy! 😄